Regardless of whether you believe markets are efficient

 Now the question is what factors will perform best in 2016 and whether the answer changes depending on the direction of the market.
-WisdomTree recently created the WisdomTree Dynamic Long/Short U.S. Equity Index (WTDLS), designed to generate alpha at the core with a multi-factor stock selection model along with the ability to hedge market risk dynamically.
+WisdomTree recently created the WisdomTree Dynamic Long/Short U.S. Equity Index (WTDLS)

 Key Features to WisdomTree Approach